frederikheld/robotrain/README.md

 # robo-train
 Remote controllable LEGO train.

+The train's heart is a RasPi that is connected to a local network via WiFi.
+This RasPi is equipped with a motor shield which is controlled via johnny-five.
+It is also running a socket.io server that provides a web ui that can be accessed from all devices that are in the same network.

 ## Installation

 Load ```StandardFirmata.ino``` from the examples in the standard Arduino IDE onto your Arduino.